ALBA-Synchrotron/apg/recipe.Build_package.md

 back to [editing the debian files](recipe.Edit_debian_files.md) and committing the changes.
 We recommend to fix all lintian errors before run piuparts.

-- The build and the quality checks are done on a chroot which is automatically removed when the build exits.
+- The build is done on a chroot which is automatically removed when the build exits.
 This is inconvenient for debugging (e.g. you do not have access to the logs). (**TODO:** find a workaround for this)